-Sperm donor profiles include a range of detailed options.
-Aside from characteristics such as height, weight, blood type, ethnicity, hair and eye colour, profiles also include baby photos, family history, hobbies, voice type, personality, and education.
-You will also be presented with the Staff Impression, which is our description of the donor.
+Our donor profiles include a range of detailed information.
+Apart from physical attributes such as height, weight, blood type, ethnicity, hair and eye colour, profiles also include baby photos, family history, hobbies, personality, and education.
+You can also read a description of how our staff have experienced the donor when he's come in for his appointments with us.

-Register for a free account to receive full access to all profiles.
+Create a free account to get full access to all profiles.

-All European Sperm Bank sperm donors undergo a personality test.
+All our sperm donors undergo a personality test.
 This helps ensure that you get a more in-depth image of the person behind the sperm donation.
 Our personality test is developed by Dr Keirsey and describes four distinct personality types: Artisan, Guardian, Idealist, and Rational.

 Find your sperm donor right here

 All families are different and have a unique story.
-This means that the process of finding the perfect sperm donor for the child of your dreams is all about you.
-Start your search with the characteristics that you think is the most important.
+This means that the process of finding the right sperm donor is all about you.
+Start your search with the characteristics that you find the most important.

 Quality and security

-All our sperm donors are selected based on an exhaustive screening process.
+All our sperm donors undergo a thorough screening process before they are approved.
 This process evaluates their semen quality and screens their sperm for hereditary, genetic, and contagious diseases.
-No matter which sperm donor you choose, you are guaranteed a donor of the highest quality.
+No matter which donor you choose, you are guaranteed the best quality in donor sperm.

-There are two types of sperm donors: open and non-contact.
-It is up to the sperm donor to decide whether he wants to be an open or a non-contact donor.
+There are two types of sperm donors: ID release and No ID release.
+It is up to the sperm donor to decide whether he wants to be an ID release or a No ID release donor.

 Whether both types of sperm donors are available in your country of treatment depends on the country's legislation.
 If you are unsure of the terms governing sperm donation in your country, we are always happy to provide advice and counselling.

-If it is important to you that your sperm donor is either open or non-contact and it is impossible to choose e.g. an open donor in your country of treatment, you can use our search function to choose another country to receive the treatment in.
+If it is important to you that your sperm donor is either ID release or No ID release, and it is impossible to choose e.g. an ID release donor in your country of treatment, you can use our search function to choose another country to have treatment in.

-No matter which donor you choose, the sperm donor never has legal responsibility for or paternal rights to children conceived using their semen.
+No matter which donor you choose, the sperm donor never has legal responsibility for, nor paternal rights to children conceived using his semen.

 We do our utmost to ensure a wide selection of donors with good sperm quality.
 We can only achieve that when we take good care of our sperm donors.